 - Queer Alliance

-Multicultural affairs is the home to SEEDS: Students for Empowerment, Engagement, and Direct Service.
-SEEDS provides institutionally supported opportunities for Reedies to engage Portland communities via direct community service.
+SEEDS (Students for Empowerment, Engagement, and Direct Service) provides institutionally supported opportunities for Reedies to engage Portland communities via direct community service.